9 reasons to visit Lanzarote

 2. Manrique's magic

 His organic, eye-catching work can be enjoyed all over Lanzarote, from a slew of buildings through to viewpoints placed to make the most of this spectacular island.
 His most remarkable work is perhaps the breathtaking studio he built for himself, which is now home to the César Manrique Foundation.

 3. Vaulting volcanoes

 The best place to get a real feel for the sheer drama of the island's volcanoes is in the Timanfaya National Park.
 You'll find a visitor centre with plenty of information for exploring as well as a restaurant where you can enjoy steaks cooked on volcanic stone.

 4. Fantastic food

 Lanzarote has it all: the resorts offer excellent value set meal deals and specials alongside tapas bars and more authentic eateries.
-I also like heading out of the resorts in search of more local restaurants where you can enjoy the island's rich bounty of seafood.
-I recommend checking out El Golfo for a stunning seafood lunch right by the ocean.
-Local fish and huge grilled Atlantic prawns (cooked with garlic) are the stars at Costa Azul.
-Make sure to try the seafood with some of the excellent local wines, which brings me to...
+Head out of the resorts in search of more local restaurants where you can enjoy the island's rich bounty of seafood.

 5. World class wines

 Shakespeare once eulogised 'Malmsey' in his plays so it's a grape that obviously has a serious amount of heritage behind it.
 Today it is known as Malvasia, and vineyards harvesting this glorious white grape are dotted all over the island.